Statistics: I was born in

 While all this was new to me—a marvelous

-adventure of self-discovery—it was hardly new to the world at large.
+adventure of self-discovery—it was hardly new to certain others.

-I'd simply stumbled onto what others had already known for a hundred
+I'd simply stumbled onto what those others had already known for more than a hundred

 generations.
 General principles of logic had been established some 2,500 years ago, and